Index ¦ Archives ¦ Atom ¦ RSS

 reboot

-Fixing Nautilus Behaviour
+Fixing Nautilus Behavior

 gsettings set org.gnome.nautilus.preferences default-sort-order type